-Often overlooked in our quest to manage invasive species is the impact invasive species have not only to our ecosystems, but to people and how New York State is perhaps the single most important state to address invasive species.
+Often overlooked in our quest to manage invasive species is the impact invasive species have not only to our ecosystems, but to people, our well-being and our livelihoods.
+Take our survey now by emailing email@example.com and requesting the Survey link.

 Locally, regionally and globally, there are people who depend directly on healthy lands and waters for a livelihood (food on the table and family income).
 These include: trail guides, hunting guides, charter captains, restaurant proprietors and those individuals who hunt and fish for food.
 These individuals depend, in whole or in part, on healthy (invasive free) and publically accessible lands and waters for their livelihood.
 As stated by Early et al., states that invasive species will increasingly threaten human livelihoods especially in areas with a low human development index.